Last updated: May 4, 2026

 Step 1: Determine Whether You Need a Pesticide License

-- You need a Commercial Pesticide Applicator License (individual) AND an LPAB (Licensed Pesticide Application Business) license
+- You need a Commercial Pesticide Applicator License (individual) AND an LPAB License (business entity)

-- This covers herbicides, insecticides, fungicides, and fertilizers with pesticide activity
+- This covers herbicides (broadleaf weed killers, pre-emergents), insecticides, fungicides, and any fertilizers with a pesticide component

 - Issued by the WV Department of Agriculture, Pesticide Regulatory Programs